 This site contains affiliate links to products.
 We may receive a commission for purchases made through these links.

-Here is my list of the top 15 things to do in Tirana!
+Here are the top 15 best things to do in Tirana!

 1) Skanderbeg Square: Skanderbeg Square is the main square of Tirana.
 It is gigantic; measuring in at over 40,000 square meters.
 Here you will find the National Museum of History, the massive Skanderbeg Monument, the National Opera, National Library, and the Ministry of Economy only to name a few.
 As a pedestrian only square, you will be able to walk around at your leisure and enjoy the massive mosaic over the National Museum of History or sit on a bench under the Skanderbeg Monument.